by Andrea M. Darcy

 Even if we are around the other person a lot, infatuation tends to be a limited perspective.
 We only see only what we want to see.

 [At the end of your rope after another infatuation has ended?
-Book a Skype therapist from anywhere you are in the world, at a price you can afford, and receive the support to finally move forward.]
+Book an online therapist from anywhere you are in the world, at a price you can afford, and receive the support to finally move forward.]

 The love and infatuation connection